-- 1) Requires that the CDE, by July 1, 2018, establish an Office of School-Based Health Programs (Office) for the purposes of: - a) administering current health-related programs under the purview of the CDE - b) advising on issues related to the delivery of school-based Medi-Cal services in the state - c) developing recommendations for an interagency agreement or memorandum of understanding between the Department of Health Care Services (DHCS) and the CDE - d) assisting DHCS in formulating the Medi-Cal state plan amendments - 2) Defines the scope of the Office to include improving the operation of, and participation in, the Medical Administrative Activities (MAA) program and the local educational agency Medi-Cal billing option (LEA billing option). - 3) Requires the Office to, by January 1, 2019, provide input to the CDE on the development of and, if applicable, continuing operations of the interagency agreement or memorandum of understanding (MOU). - 4) Requires the recommendations of the Office to: - a) identify opportunities for effective coordination between the state's health and education systems at the state, regional, and local level - b) identify ways the CDE can maximize its school-based Medicaid program expertise - c) recommend an appeals process for the MAA program and the LEA billing option - d) identify necessary legislation or state plan amendments to support its recommendations - 5) Requires the Office to advise the CDE on creating consistency across local educational consortia (LECs), local governmental agencies (LGAs), and the CDE with respect to contracts and processes for the MAA program.
+- 1) Requires CDE, no later than July 1, 2020, to establish an Office of School-Based Health Programs, for the purpose of: - a) Administering current health-related programs under the purview of the CDE - b) Advising on issues related to the delivery of school-based Medi-Cal services in the state - c) Developing recommendations for an interagency agreement or memorandum of understanding (MOU) between the Department of Health Care Services (DHCS) and CDE, and assisting DHCS in formulating the Medi-Cal State Plan Amendments required for the LEA Billing Option program. - 2) Requires the scope of the Office to include, but not be limited to, improving the operation of, and participation in, the following school-based health programs: - a) the SMAA claiming process - b) the LEA Billing Option program - 3) Requires the Office, no later than January 1, 2021, to provide input to CDE on the development of, and, if applicable, continuing operations of, the interagency agreement or MOU. - 4) Requires the recommendations of the Office to identify opportunities for effective coordination between the state's health and education systems at the state, regional, and local levels, identify ways CDE can maximize its school-based Medicaid program expertise, review and recommend any improvements to appeals processes for SMAA and the LEA Billion Option programs, and identify necessary legislation or state plan amendments to support its recommendations. - 5) Requires the Office to advise the CDE on contracts and processes for SMAA claiming process.